jpillora/xdomain/README.md

 Q: In IE, I'm getting an `Access Denied` error

-A: This is error occurs when IE attempts CORS request.
+A: This is error occurs when IE attempts a CORS request.
 Read on.

-Q: The browser is still sending a CORS request.
+Q: The browser is still sending CORS requests.

 A: Double check your slaves configuration against the examples.
 If your slaves configuration is correct, double-check that you're